Introduction:

 It's being hated, being persecuted because of Jesus.

-It's because of His righteousness.
+It's because of his righteousness.

 It's because you strive to be like Jesus.